Project

 Actions #4

-Updated by Pieter Lamers about 1 month ago
+Updated by Pieter Lamers 4 months ago

 Thanks Mike for digging this up.
 I understand now why it was using the xslt as a source and I understand more of the lookup mechanisms that may be at work.
 I had no idea this 'temp' relative uri could get me in trouble.